A Venetian Affair

 Los Angeles Times Irresistible North by Andrea di Robilant.
 The author retraces the Zen brothers'

-trip to the New World in the late 14th century.
+possible trip to the New World in the late 14th century.
 It's a fascinating journey of discovery.

 December 19, 2011 By Nick Owchar.